pip-services/pip-services-docs/content/en/python/swagger/_index.md

     enable: true
 ```

-Finally, remember to add factories to your container, to allow it creating required components.
+Finally, remember to add the necessary factories to your container, to allow creating the required components.
 ```python
 from pip_services3_rpc.build.DefaultRpcFactory import DefaultRpcFactory from pip_services3_swagger.build.DefaultSwaggerFactory import DefaultSwaggerFactory